When Was Jesus Born? It Wasn't Actually Dec. 25

 Advertisement

 The popular theory that Christians chose Dec.
-25 to co-opt the pagan solstice festival of Sol Invictus is not based on strong evidence, but rather on the margin scribblings of an unnamed Syrian monk in the 12th century.
-Rather than accusing Christians of stealing the holiday, he was offering a theory for why western churches "moved" Christmas from January to December.
+25 to co-opt the pagan solstice festival of Sol Invictus is not based on strong evidence but on the margin scribblings of an unnamed Syrian monk in the 12th century.

 Advertisement

-It wasn't until the third and fourth centuries C.E. that early Christian theologians put forth possible dates for Jesus' birth.
-And even then, those dates were related to Easter.
-In ancient times, Paul says, there were traditions that the lives of great men were connected to specific times of year.
-Heroic figures often died in the same month and on the same day that they were born (years apart of course).
-In Jesus' case, it looks like ancient sources believed that he was either born or divinely conceived during Passover, the springtime Jewish holiday during which Jesus was later crucified.
+It wasn't until the third and fourth centuries C.E. that early Christian writers and theologians put forth possible dates for Jesus' birth.
+Even then, those dates were related to Easter.
+In ancient times, Paul says, there were traditions that the lives of great men were connected to specific times of the year.

-Christians who believed that Jesus was conceived around the time of Passover/Easter counted nine months ahead to identify his birthday.
-In Rome and other western locales, they calculated Passover in the year that Jesus died as occurring March 25.
-In eastern Christian communities, they used a Greek calendar that placed that same Passover on April 6.
-Add nine months and that's how Christianity came up with two traditional dates for Christmas: Dec.
-25 and Jan.
-6.
+Christians who believed Jesus was conceived around Passover/Easter counted nine months ahead to identify his birthday.
+In Rome and other Western locales, they calculated Passover in the year that Jesus died as occurring on March 25.

 Advertisement